torrinworx/Blend_My_NFTs/README.md

 ``renderBatch`` - A positive integer representing the the batch number to render if ``renderImage`` is set to True.
 (REQUIRED)

-``renderImage`` - A Boolean value, when set to True, turns the Image_Generator.py on or off.
+``enableExporter`` - A Boolean value, when set to True, will export Images and or 3D models when main.py is run in Blender.
 (Turned on after NFTRecord.json and appropriate batches are generated with main.py)

+``enableImages`` - A boolean value, when set to True with ``enableExporter = True`` will export images.

+``enableModelsBlender`` - A boolean value, when set to True with ``enableExporter = True`` will export 3D models.

+- Note that ``enableImages`` and ``enableModelsBlender`` can run at the same time.
+Both images and models will be exported.
+(One of the above is REQUIRED)

 ``enableResetViewport`` - A boolean value, when set to True, resets the veiwport of all cameras not in Script_Ignore.
 (Optional)